w3f/polkadot-spec/docs/sect-finality.md

 `best_beefy + MAX(min_delta, NEXT_POWER_OF_TWO(...))`, so we start a new round only if the
 power-of-two component is greater than the min delta.
 Note that if `round_number > best_grandpa` the validators are not expected to start any round (TODO: is this precondition possible?).

+#### BEEFY Light Client

+A light client following BEEFY could request $N/3 +1$ signatures to be checked, where $N$ is the number of validators on Polkadot.
+Assuming a maximum of $N/3$ malicious validators, the light client can be certain of the payloads finality if all the signatures it requested are valid.

 #### Subsampling Based Light Client Protocol

 It is an interactive protocol between the light-client (verifier) and the relayer (prover) to convince the Light Client with high probability that the payload sent by prover is signed by honest Polkadot validators.
-A high-level overview of the multi-round interaction between the parties is described in this message sequencing chart.
+An instantiation of the random sampling protocol as a Bridge between Ethereum and Polkadot, where the light client is a smart contract running on Ethereum is described below as a message sequencing chart.
+It uses the RANDAO randomness beacon of Ethereum to randomly query signatures and convinces itself with high probability that the payload received is authentic.

 ```mermaid